DIRECTV Packages for Seniors

 I think you get the picture — a lot of stuff, but maybe not the stuff you’re looking for.
 If you’re addicted to your favorite HBO series, you may consider upgrading to a Choice plan or higher (see below).

-In terms of value for money, starting at $74.99 per month, DIRECTV's starter plan is similarly priced to an equivalent Xfinity TV plan, so not much of a difference there.
-You will notice a substantial difference between DIRECTV's entry-level plan and a basic plan from Cox TV, which costs around $50 per month, or a Spectrum TV package, which starts at $49.99 per month.
+In terms of value for money, starting at $64.99 per month, DIRECTV’s starter plan is around $15 more expensive than an Xfinity TV plan that offers even more channels than DIRECTV.
+You will notice a $10 difference between DIRECTV’s entry-level plan and a basic plan from Cox TV, which costs around $56 per month for a similar number of channels.

 If sports are your thing, DIRECTV is the king of regional sports coverage.
 Since we’re on the subject of deals, I’ll also suggest DIRECTV’s Choice package + AT&T Fiber 1 GIG bundle if you can make do with HBO alone.
 For about the same price as their TV plan, you’d be getting lightning-fast internet too.
 Scroll down for the full story on that.